Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 20.4% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 19.9% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 735,607 2010: 738,444 2011: 754,829 2012: 773,264 2013: 792,047 2014: 807,400 2015: 825,668 2016: 843,117 2017: 860,002 2018: 872,514 2019: 885,708 2010 base 2019